 Changing a Claims-made policy to a new carrier upon renewal may be tricky because of a provision in a Claims-made policy known as a “retroactive date.”
 It is critical that the retroactive date is always set to be the first date that the first Claims-made policy was effective.

 Even though Occurrence coverage is clearly superior for the reasons stated above, many start up operations opt for Claims-made coverage due to the affordability issue.
 The above information on Occurrence, Claims-made, bodily injury, property damage, coverage triggers, retroactive dates, optional extended reporting period, and tail coverage have been greatly simplified for explanation purposes.
 You should always consult with a business insurance professional before making critical decisions in these areas.

 1. Your current or future contract with a vendor may require an Occurrence Policy in order to do business.
 Simply put, the Occurrence Policy provides better protection for your vendors.
 If you were to go out of business or discontinue a product, your vendor wants to be protected by your policy (ex: legal defense and payments for settlements or judgments) if there are any past injuries involving your products that could result in a future lawsuit.
-An expired claims-made policy is not going to respond to these past injuries, unless you have purchased the “extended reporting period option.”
+An expired claims-made policy is not going to respond to these past injuries, unless you have purchased the “optional extended reporting period.”

 2. It is easier to change carriers at renewal.
 Claims-made policyholders may find it impossible to change insurance carriers once an actual claim has brought your risk potential to the attention of insurance underwriters.
 Even if you can get a quote from another insurance carrier, it will be difficult to negotiate the proper retroactive date (see definition above) to change to a new Claims-made insurance carrier or nose coverage to change to a new occurrence carrier.